PROSTATE CANCER...as I see

 as with XRT and radiation seeds.
 IMRT & IGRT, above, can almost as precisely focus as PBT.

-By May 2011, one of our urologist had four patients who had been sent to University of Florida
+By May 2011, one of our urologists had four patients who had been sent to University of Florida

 PBT program in Jacksonville for PBT and had excellent

-Premier Program originally in the U.S. Dr. Carl J. Rossi's @ Loma Linda University Medical Center Department of
+Premier Program originally in the U.S. was/is @ Loma Linda University Medical Center Department of

 Radiation Medicine, Loma Linda, California; (also at Harvard